-The grant to the budget would be negotiated on the basis of (a) the estimated eligible costs of carrying out the various activities of the project, (b) the appropriate cost model for each of the participants, and, (c) the rates of Community reimbursement for each activity.
+The grant to the budget will be negotiated on the basis of: (a) the estimated eligible costs of carrying out the various activities in the project; (b) the appropriate cost model for each of the participants; and (c) the rates of Community reimbursement for each activity.
 The maximum amount of the Community contribution will be fixed in the contract.